gophercoders/website/content/why-learn-go.md

 ### Small and Beautiful

 Go is a small language.
 There are only 25 keywords in the language.
-Each of these words has a special meaning in the Go language.
+Each of these keywords has a special meaning in the Go language.
 These words cannot be used for anything else.
 But it means you only have 25 words to remember.

 Go has a minimal feature set.
 The inventors of Go threw away more ideas from other